 As part of the CUSMA (T-MEC), Canada has raised their low-value duty threshold (de minimis threshold) to CAD 150 CAD (around USD 110).
 Local sales taxes will still apply (but often times, businesses can claim this charge back).
 This higher duty-free threshold helps businesses and e-commerce merchants in the Mexico and Canada.

-The Most Favoured Nation (MFN) tariff rates of Canada are generally applicable for imports from Mexico to Canada valued over CA$150.
-Goods that meet CUSMA (or CPTPP)* rules of origin can qualify for preferential duty free import to Canada.
-The MFN tariff rates of Canada apply to goods imported to Canada that do not meet the rules of origin (non-originating goods) under the CUSMA (or CPTPP).;
+The Most Favoured Nation (MFN) tariff rates of Canada are generally applicable for imports from Mexico.
+Goods that meet CUSMA (or CPTPP)* rules of origin can qualify for duty free import.
+The MFN tariff rates of Canada apply to non-originating goods.

 *Goods from Mexico can benefit from CPTPP -OR- CUSMA - but not both.